Costs & Financial Aid

 The Master of Public Health in Community-Oriented Public Health Practice is a self-sustaining, fee-based program offered by the Department of Health Services in partnership with Continuum College.

 COPHP students pay a flat quarterly course fee.
-They also pay other required fees each quarter, including registration and technology fees.
+They also pay other required fees each quarter, including registration, technology and U-PASS fees.
 Payment is due by the third Friday of the quarter.

 |Cost per quarter (for up to 12 credits)